Founded by Inna Khazan, Ph.D. A Harvard-trained Licensed Clinical Psychologist.

 Many people are afraid that they’ll be seen as weak for seeking help.
 They are often told to just be “strong” and “suck it up,” as if they should be able to control how they think and feel.
 As a result, anxiety is often seen as a personal failing rather than a result of genetics, brain chemistry, unresolved trauma, or a symptom of the human condition.

 Believing that anxiety is a personal issue naturally leads to believing you can manage it alone.
 But since anxiety stems from issues outside your control, healing requires getting support.

-By working with a trained, compassionate counselor, you can relinquish your need to control anxiety and experience a new sense of ease and assurance wherever you are in life.
+Anxiety treatment can help you regulate your stress and live a full, meaningful life.
 Our culture worships success and achievement.
 Therapy is a time to put aside these pressures and stop struggling with what you can’t control.
 It’s a time to disengage from unproductive efforts to combat anxiety and embrace what is important in life.
-Our goal is to give you skills for responding to anxiety in a healthy way, allowing you to seize on opportunities for growth and overcoming fear.

 The first session is devoted to getting to know you and your unique situation and making sure you are comfortable with your therapist.
 Together, we will look at how anxiety affects your ability to live the kind of life you want.
-More importantly, we will explore what hidden purposeanxiety serves in your life—after all, anxiety usually stems from a need for protection and safety.
+More importantly, we will explore what hidden purpose anxiety serves in your life—after all, anxiety usually stems from a need for protection and safety.
 Understanding this protective function will help you learn to regulate your emotions so that they don’t overwhelm you.

 One of the first things we want you to understand is that whatever you are experiencing is not your fault or a personal failing.
 On its own, your body is unable to shut down anxiety because the part of the nervous system that drives stress-activation does not have a way to turn itself off.
 And although the part of the nervous system that drives relaxation is designed to hold stress-activation in check, this mechanism often becomes dysregulated.
 As a result, stress activation goes unchecked and the relaxation part of the nervous system is not strong enough to optimize it.